 ■ Notification of Intention.
-The student must complete the form entitled Petition to Take the Comprehensive Examination, secure the signature of the adviser, and submit the form to the Graduate School, in accordance with the published deadline.
-No examination will be assembled unless the Petition Form is on file with the Graduate School.
+The student must complete the form entitled Notification of Intent to Take the Comprehensive Examination, secure the signature of the adviser and submit the form to the Graduate School, in accordance with the published deadline.
+No examination will be assembled unless the form is on file with the Graduate School.

-Students who require special services, equipment, or seating arrangements because of a disability or pregnancy, need to contact the Disability Services Coordinator at 301-696-3421.
+Students who require special services, equipment or seating arrangements because of a disability or pregnancy, need to contact the Graduate School Office at (301) 696-3600 or via e-mail at hoodgrad@hood.edu.
+Accommodations will be made for persons having documented disabilities by the Disability Services Coordinator.

 - The Questions.
 Comprehensive examination questions are written by the instructor of each course. - Assembling the Examination.
 In consultation with the student, the adviser, the department chair or program director prepares the comprehensive examination.
 Ordinarily, the test questions are drawn from one department.
 Occasionally, questions are drawn from several departments and appropriate department chairs are expected to assist the advisers in obtaining questions.
 Only one question may come from a basic human sciences course.
 The examination is presented to the Graduate School at least two weeks in advance of the scheduled examination.
 Comprehensive examination envelopes are assembled for each student.
 Identifying information and general instructions are on the envelope.
-The questions, specific directions, and blue examination booklets are placed in each envelope. - Administration of the Examination.
+The questions, specific directions and blue examination booklets are placed in each envelope. - Administration of the Examination.
 Comprehensive examinations are administered four times each year.
 Ordinarily, the examinations are scheduled during the spring and fall semesters.
 The exact dates of the examinations are published in the College calendar for each year.
 The place of administration of the comprehensive examination will be announced.